 Symptoms are different for each woman, and include anything from night sweats to weight gain to thinning hair.
-Many women also report feeling forgetful or having a general “brain fog” that makes it hard to concentrate.
+Many women feeling forgetful or having a general “brain fog” that makes it hard to concentrate.

 Are memory issues part of menopause?
 Yes.
 And this “brain fog” is more common than you might think.

 In one study, researchers share that some 60 percent of middle-aged women report difficulty concentrating and other issues with cognition.
 These issues spike in women going through perimenopause.

 Perimenopause is the stage just before the menstrual cycle stops entirely.
 The women in the study noticed subtle changes in memory, but the researchers also believe that a “negative affect” may have made these feelings more pronounced.

 The researchers explain that women going through menopause may generally feel a more negative mood, and that mood may be related to memory issues.
 Not only that, but “brain fog” may also be connected with sleep issues and vascular symptoms associated with menopause, like hot flashes.

 Another also focuses on the idea that women in early stages of menopause may experience more noticeable issues with cognition.
 Specifically, women in the first year of their last menstrual period scored the lowest on tests evaluating:

 Memory for the women improved over time, which is the opposite of what the researchers had initially hypothesized.